nodeNINJAr/nodeNINJAr/README.md

 ## 👩‍💻 About Me

 Hello!
-I'm **Mehedi Hasan Ridoy**, a passionate **Frontend Web Developer** with a degree in **Physics**.
+I'm **Mehedi Hasan Ridoy**, a passionate **Mern Stack Developer** with a degree in **Physics**.
 I specialize in creating dynamic and user-friendly websites and applications using modern tools and technologies.
 My goal is to combine creativity and functionality to deliver impactful solutions.

 I bring a unique blend of analytical thinking from my physics background and creativity in web development to build intuitive and scalable solutions.